Blanes History, Family Crest & Coats of Arms

 The surname Blanes was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Blanes family
+Early History of the Blanes family

 This web page shows only a small excerpt of our Blanes research.
 Another 104 words (7 lines of text) covering the years 1561, 1660, and 1674 are included under the topic Early Blanes History in all our PDF Extended History products and printed products wherever possible.